fladd/stress-nf/PITCHME.md

 +++

-- Use multi-class SVM to classify between these three "brain states"
+- Use multi-class SVM to capture these three "brain states"
   - A = Shift in balance towards SN
   - B = Shift in balance towards ECN
   - C = Shift in balance towards DMN